opendatainitiative/opendatainitiative.github.io/work.md

 <table>
 	<tr>
+		<td colspan="7"><h3>Active Projects</h3>
-		<td colspan="7"><h3>Active Projects</h3>This is where the work is documented and worked on.
-These are open source projects, so you can find all of the source code, plans, and outstanding work to be completed online, transparent, and available for contribution.</td>
+		This is where the work is documented and worked on.
+These are open source projects, so you can find all of the source code, plans, and outstanding work to be completed online, transparent, and available for contribution.
+We are working on release 1.0 with delivery date of 31 May 2018.</td>
 	</tr>
 	<tr>
 		<td><h3>Open Data Legislation</h3>